DNP- FAMILY NURSE PRACTITIONER TRACK

 How to Apply:

-Augsburg’s DNP/FNP application is part of the ApplyYourself Application Network.
 When you start an application, you will receive a user name and password so that you can return to work on your application.
 Only after you submit your application will it be available for review by our admissions staff.
-Go to our ApplyYourself page to begin an online application.
 Please note, you can “submit” your application without attaching your essay and other components.

 Augsburg requires an evaluation of credentials for any transcript(s) from an institution outside of the United States.
 The evaluation report should be sent directly to the program to which you are applying.
 Evaluations can be accepted from World Education Services or Educational Credential Evaluators.

-You may request your official transcripts from your past institutes of higher learning and send them to Augsburg College by mail or electronic transfer.
+You may request your official transcripts from your past institutes of higher learning and send them to Augsburg University by mail or electronic transfer.

 Graduate Admissions Office, CB 65